Quramy/ts-node-conditional-export-example/README.md

 # ts-node-conditional-export-example

-An example repository to explain how to build dual-exported npm package with TypeScript.
+An example repository to explain how to build conditional exported TypeScript package.

-## :warning: Caveat

-First of all, do you really need to publish **Dual-exported** package?

-If you need to provide only ESM package, in other words if users of your package can migrate ESM, you don't need to read this repository.
-I recommend to read [Pure ESM package guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).

-This repository may help you if you need to provide your package to both ESM and CommonJS users.

 ## :wrench: Requirements